karabayse/edabit/README.md

 * Even Odd Partition
 * Promises - The Reject Callback
 * Applying Discounts
 * Product of all odd integers
+* Which generation are you?